Causation in Arabic and Islamic Thought

 In this passage, Avicenna states that natural efficient causes do not “bestow any existence other than motion in one of the forms of motion” and that “in the natural sciences, that which bestows existence is a principle of motion”.
 These statements suggest that natural efficient causes do bestow existence, albeit in an inferior way.
 So, Avicenna considers his definition of the efficient cause as a giver of being to another to encompass both natural agents and creative agents.

 Avicenna proceeds to elaborate his “metaphysical” conception of the efficient cause in a series of arguments, which aim to correct common errors about this type of cause.
-One is the belief that every agent is first inactive and then active, which arises from consideration of ordinary events and processes, such as my rising upon hearing the doorbell.
-Avicenna objects that this implies that every agent is also a recipient of action (Avicenna MH: 200).
-For where an agent is first inactive and then active, her action is due to her being affected in some way: my rising is partly due to my being affected by the ringing of the doorbell.
-Avicenna contends that while some agents are first inactive and then active and so act as a result of their being affected in some way, neither of these features is required for agency.
+One such error is the claim that every agent is first inactive and then active, and the related claim that every agent is also a recipient of action (Avicenna MH: 200).
+These claims accord with familiar examples of agency.
+Suppose I rise from my chair upon hearing the doorbell.
+I am first inactive and then active.
+And my activity (rising) is partly due to my being the recipient of action (hearing the sound made by the bell).
+Avicenna maintains that, though agency often or mostly occurs in this way, it need not: being first inactive and then active, and being the recipient of action, are not essential characteristics of agency.
 Indeed, because inactivity and being affected are opposed to activity and action, he reasons, the former do not belong to the account of agency, strictly speaking.
-Now, in correcting this error about the efficient cause, Avicenna aims to make conceptual room for divine agency.
+In correcting this error about the efficient cause, Avicenna aims to make conceptual room for divine agency.
 One feature of divine agency, which we have already seen in al-Kindī, is that God acts without his being affected in any way.
-Still, it is important to note that Avicenna does not appeal to accepted features of divine agency to make his case.
-Rather, he attempts to show by conceptual analysis that the ordinary view, on which every agent is first inactive and then active, is too narrow.
+However, Avicenna does not appeal to accepted features of divine agency to defend his view.
+Rather, he attempts to rebut the common account of agency on independent grounds.

 As we have seen (in §2.2.1), al-Kindī, in one text, draws a distinction between a “true” agent, one that acts without being acted upon, and a “metaphorical” agent, one that is both an agent and a patient.
 Avicenna likewise distinguishes the agent that acts without being acted upon from the agent that is both an agent and a patient.
 While he does not deem the latter a “metaphorical” agent, he does elaborate a hierarchical conception of agency.